About

 Fun (and still slightly informative) Videos

-Entertaining videos can make STEM research more accessible to a non-technical community, and also give colleagues a laugh when submitted to conferences every once in awhile.
 Here's a video I wrote and edited for the Dynamic Walking annual meeting, starring my labmate Patrick.
 This video was also featured on IEEE Spectrum's Video Friday.

 Media